Goorakh/UmbralMithrix/README.md

 **_SUBMIT ANY ISSUES FOUND WITH A LOG TO THE LINK ABOVE_**

-This is a reupload of the [original Umbral Mithrix](https://thunderstore.io/package/Nuxlar/UmbralMithrix/) (made with permission) that fixes the mod for the SotS Items & Elites patch.

 Major reworks to the fight, a new trophy item, and a practice mode.
 When you spawn on the moon there'll be a shrine to optionally activate the mode.
-You only need to interact with it once even if you're using LunarApostles.
+You only need to interact with it once.
 When completing the fight you'll get a trophy item to track your victories against Umbral.

+### Important Info

+- Phase 4 can be toggled on/off in the config.
+- Arena visuals and purple VFX can be toggled on/off in the config.
+- Base stats are balanced around "vanilla" E8, increase stats or tweak attack configs to add difficulty based on your own gameplay/needs.
+- "Practice Mode" is activated by interacting with the shrine to your left when you spawn in on the moon.
+It gives you infinite revives during the fight, Phase 4 won't give you the speed buff and pizza attacks may not spawn if you die during this phase with practice mode.
+- The "Core of the Collective" item dropped after the fight is completed does nothing, it's there to track victories against Umbral (in the logbook) and act as a "trophy".

 ### Practice Mode